alicagank/VowSpace/README.md

 1. Download the latest `.exe` file from the [GitHub Releases](https://github.com/your-repo/vowspace/releases) page.
 2. Once downloaded, you can launch **VowSpace**.

+## Linux (Debian tested)

+1. Download the latest executible file from the [GitHub Releases](https://github.com/your-repo/vowspace/releases) page.
+2. Once downloaded, you can launch **VowSpace**.

+(Some info on the Linux version: I will be working on developing a better version of VowSpace for other Linux distros, for now, I could only test it on minimal Debian.
+The app icon does not seem to work, and I am currently working on a better experience for Linux users!)

 ## Run the Python application directly